Govt. MAM PG College, Jammu: History

 The college started as the erstwhile Prince of Wales College on 23 April 1907.
 After Independence of the country the college was renamed as Govt.
 Gandhi Memorial College, Jammu on 4 June 1948.
 To meet the need of growing number of students, this college was bifurcated into Arts and Science Colleges on 20 September 1954.
 Govt.
 Gandhi Memorial Arts College was shifted to its new premises on 23 September 1960 and was renamed as Govt.
-Maulana Azad Memorial College in the memory of the first education minister of the country Maulana Abul Kalam Azad.
+Maulana Azad Memorial College in the memory of the inaugural education minister of the country Maulana Abul Kalam Azad.
 Initially only Arts subjects were introduced.
 Later on science subjects including physics, chemistry, geography, geology and electronics were inducted in a phased manner.
 Post-graduation in mathematics has been introduced since 2003, BCA since 2009 and BBA since 2010.

 The College building has an imposed "facade" evenly balanced right and left wings emanating from the central dome - capped entrance which bears a faint resemblance to the Gothic architecture.
 A science block, Earth scienceblock, a canteen complex with RECREATION hall, a hostel block and a new Library block stand apart from the main structure.
 A few Chinar trees, a rarity in this region, cover the foreground.
 Majestically tall Eucalyptus trees, standing as sentinels on either side of the approach road, offer a guard of honour to all and sundry high and low.
 The college is affiliated to the University of Jammu and is recognized under sec 2f and 12 B of the UGC Act 1956.

 The Govt.
 M.A.M College had Camp / Evening shift which came into being from the session 1990-91 to facilitate the academic courses of migrant students who migrated to Jammu from the valley till 2011.

 Location

-The topography of the College is exquisite as it is opposite to the University of Jammu on the bank of the river Tawi River and majestic Bahu fort in the back drop of Trikuta Hills over looking it.
+The topography of the College is exquisite as it is opposite to the University of Jammu on the bank of the river Tawi River and majestic Bahu fort in the back drop of Trikuta Hills overlooking it.